Seble-Al/DS_4002_Project3/README.md

 1. Download Needed Scripts and Data:

 Create a folder in your hard drive to store files locally for this project (a suggested folder name is “met_data”).
-Once the folder is made, go to the DATA folder of this repository and download final_joined_data.csv.
-This data files is modified to already be ready for use for a convolutional neural network.
+Once the folder is made, go to the DATA folder of this repository and download dr_19th.csv and pt_19th.csv.

 2. Running the Analysis script.

 Go to the SCRIPTS folder from this repository.
-Download the file [SCRIPTS/final_model_analysis.ipynb] and save to the custom folder you created for this project.
+Download the file [SCRIPTS/proj_3_model_creation.ipynb] and save to the custom folder you created for this project.
 Open the file in your choice code editing software (we recommend using Vscode or using UVA Rivanna OnDemand to run Jupyter Notebook).
 Take note of libraries you may not have installed, they are listed in the first code chunk.
 See the table above for the names of the necessary packages to install.
 Once libraries are installed, run the first code chunk to make sure you have all libraries needed.
 Make sure the filepath matches the path saved locally on your computer.
 After you have checked this, run the next code chunk, as well as the rest of the code chunks in the file.

 As results load, take time to review the comments in the code to understand each step.
 At the end of the file are the figures, which you can find blown up as individual images in the OUTPUT folder of this repository.